 Breeze through summer with a new pedestal fan to keep you and your home cool.

 The weather is nothing if not unpredictable in the UK.
 Sometimes it even gets hot!
-Now we're finally in the full swing of summer, with temperatures reaching up to 30C this week, the best pedestal fan can be super handy for moving the air around your house to create a refreshing breeze.
+With 2024 set to be another record-breaking year, temperatures are set to soar and the best pedestal fan can be super handy for moving the air around your house to create a refreshing breeze.

 Whether it’s to keep chilled in a heatwave or you want cooling relief for hot flashes, gadgets like a powerful fan or the best portable air conditioner or air cooler can be a game-changer.
 To help you find the best pedestal fans, from basic and budget priced to feature-packed and stylish, we have done the hard work for you.
 We've spent hours investigating Mumsnet forum users' independent and honest recommendations, consulted domestic technology websites to see what the experts rate, and scrutinised verified consumer reviews.